Our Approach To Investing

 Research Financial Strategies specializes in providing financial advice using a proprietary investment methodology that leverages technical analysis to identify and protect our clients against stock market risk.

-Here is where they fall short:
+Here is where most financial advisors fall short:

 Modern Portfolio Theory does not allow for investors to mitigate portfolio risk during down markets.
 They assume that historic returns over long periods of time that are longer than an individual’s investment horizon apply.
 Would you be willing to ride out a 40% loss in your portfolio during each of the last two bear markets?